Configuration

 auto-trust-anchor-file: "/var/lib/unbound/root.key"

-Note that on some systems the /usr/local/etc/unbound/
+Note that on some systems the /usr/local/etc/unbound/ directory might be

 write-protected.